 Canadian Northern Railway Long Lake Subdivision

-The Canadian Northern Long Lake Subdivision began in Fitzbach (later Hornepayne), Ontario and terminated 150.5 miles to the west in Hector (later Jellicoe), Ontario.
+The Canadian Northern Railway Long Lake Subdivision began in Fitzbach (later Hornepayne), Ontario and terminated 150.5 miles to the west in Hector (later Jellicoe), Ontario.
 Unfortunately, this subdivision only existed for 8 years.

 In 1923, it became the Canadian National Railways Longlac Subdivision.
 Two years later, it was totally re-organized following the completion of the Nakina Cut-off.
 This 30 mile line, which connected Longuelac (later Longlac), Ontario and Nakina, Ontario, linked the former Canadian Northern line with the former National Transcontinental Railway (NTR) line.
 Most of the Longlac Subdivision was renamed the Caramat Subdivision, and it still originated in Hornepayne, but now terminated in Nakina.
 The former Canadian Northern line to Longlac, thence to Nakina, and then the former NTR line from Nakina to Winnipeg became the new Canadian National Railways mainline across this portion of Canada.
 The other sections of the CNoR and NTR were relegated to secondary status.

 The remaining 49.7 miles of the Longlac Subdivision from Longlac to Jellicoe was named the Kinghorn Subdivision.
 In 1960, the Kinghorn and more westerly Dorion Subdivision were merged, and became the Kinghorn Subdivision, running from Longlac to Port Arthur.
 The stations and some of the notable locations on the line are listed below (mileage shown is per the original line):

 |Milepost||Station, Siding or Point||Elevation (ft.)|